The Libra Pullover

 Like most CrochetHighway patterns, this pattern also comes with a detailed round tracker, laying out the stitch count for all yoke and sleeve rounds, in all of the 9 sizes.
 This is a handy tool that allows you to easily check your stitch count at any given point, for that peace of mind that you’re on track and haven’t missed anything!

-Designer sample
+Designer samples

 The fit: oversized, classic or close fitting

-I’m wearing my Libra Pullover with an oversized fit and bubble sleeves.
+I’m wearing my first Libra Pullover with an oversized fit and bubble sleeves.
 For this fit, I preferred mercerized cotton for two main reasons: its amazing stitch definition, durability, and subtle sheen on the one hand, and the fact that I had a bunch of it in my stash on the other hand.
 The thing about 100% cotton is that after you stretch it once, it doesn’t like to bounce back to its original shape.
 This is not an issue if you’re wearing your garment with a bunch of positive ease like I do, since it will not get stretched during wear.

 Invisible join on the back